AchrafKassioui/Learning-SpriteKit/README.md

 There are two types of interactions:

 - **Contact**: a signal when two bodies overlap, without modifying their physical behavior.
-- **Collision**: A physical interaction that applies forces and prevents bodies from passing through each other.
+- **Collision**: a physical interaction that applies forces and prevents bodies from passing through each other.

 Each physics body has 4 properties that take a bit mask value: